 HOW should this medicine be used?

 If you will be injecting omalizumab injection by yourself at home or having a friend or relative inject the medication for you, your doctor will show you or the person who will be injecting the medication how to inject it.
-You and the person who will be injecting the medication should also read the written instructions for use that come with the medication.
-Be sure to ask your doctor or pharmacist if you have any questions about how to inject the medication.
+Read the written instructions for use that come with the medication.
+Ask your doctor or pharmacist if you have any questions about how to inject the medication.

 Do not remove the cap from the prefilled syringe or autoinjector until you are ready to inject omalizumab.
 Do not replace the cap after you remove it.
 Do not use the syringe or autoinjector if you drop it on the floor.

-You may inject omalizumab injection on the front of the thighs or anywhere on your stomach except your navel (belly button) and the area 2 inches around it.
+Inject omalizumab injection on the front of the thighs or anywhere on your stomach except your navel (belly button) and the area 2 inches around it.
 If another person is injecting your medication, the outer area of the upper arms also may be used.
 Do not inject the medication into skin that is tender, bruised, red, hard, or not intact, or that has scars, moles, or bruises.
 Choose a different spot each time you inject the medication, at least 1 inch away from a spot that you have used before.
-If the full dose is not injected, call your doctor or pharmacist.
+If more than one injection is needed for a single dose, the injection sites must be at least 1 inch away from each other but can be on the same part of the body or a different part of the body.

 It may take some time before you feel the full benefit of omalizumab injection.
-Do not decrease your dose of any other asthma, nasal polyps, or hives medication or stop taking any other medication that has been prescribed by your doctor unless your doctor tells you to do so.
+Do not decrease your dose or stop taking any other medication for your condition unless your doctor tells you to do so.
 Your doctor may want to decrease the doses of your other medications gradually.

 Omalizumab injection is not used to treat a sudden attack of asthma symptoms.
 Your doctor will prescribe a short-acting inhaler to use during attacks.
 Talk to your doctor about how to treat symptoms of a sudden asthma attack.
 If your asthma symptoms get worse or if you have asthma attacks more often, be sure to talk to your doctor.